junaidsmarty/Online_Shop_Store/README.md

 a) Username : root
 b) Paswword :
 3) Click on import
-4) Add the watchmartmart.sql file to get all the tables used in the databas#e
+4) Add the shop.sql file to get all the tables used in the databas#e

 # Initialising
-In a new Tab type "localhost/watchmart" and enter.
+In a new Tab type "localhost/ecomerce" and enter.